mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 ### Configure git to ignore file mode changes

 Checking out a repo, some files seem to have changed in git, with no actual modification of their contents.
-What has changed is their Unix file modes (the `mod` in `chmod`) - let's disable this:
+What has changed is their Unix file modes (the `mod` in `chmod`) - let's disable this.
+Inside a project:

     git config core.fileMode false